Should You Promise Results As A Coach?

 Your clients are vulnerable — they are struggling in some area of their life, and they are probably super nervous reaching out for support (not always, but often!).
 When they come to you, they need to feel assured that you understand them, and can help them.

-Your willingness to put a stake in the ground and say “This is what problem I solve, this is what result I help people create” can be the difference between a coaching business that’s full, to one that’s more like a hobby (fun but costs more money than it makes).
+Your willingness to put a stake in the ground and say “This is what problem I solve, this is what result I help people create” will be the difference between them hiring you, or not.

 Niching.Guide